enkidevs/curriculum/docker/fundamentals/storage/docker-tmpfs.md

 docker run --tmpfs ~/enki nginx
 ```

-As with volumes and bind mounts, the recommended approach due its better readability is to use the `--mount` flag:
+As with volumes and bind mounts, the recommended approach due to its better readability is to use the `--mount` flag:

 ```bash
 docker run \